 Medical alert systems provide peace of mind and access to life-saving services.
 With so many device features and service options to choose from, shopping for the right one is a daunting task.
-To make the process easier, our partners at Consumer Affairs researched the best medical alert systems in Detroit.
+To make the process easier, we researched the best medical alert systems in Detroit.

 With advances in affordable medical alert systems, people with disabilities and the elderly can remain independent and active longer.
 When shopping for a medical alert system in Detroit, there are a few things to consider: what you need the system to do, its cost and the type of device to match your lifestyle.